LiyrAstroph/MICA2/docs/about.rst

   L(t) = \int \Psi(\tau) C(t-\tau) d\tau.

-``mica2`` expresses the transfer function into a family of displaced Gaussians,
+``mica2`` expresses the transfer function into a family of displaced components.
+If taking Gaussians as an example, the transfer function is written

 .. math::